1805 Info 2c for John Crompton |

 |

-Davenport is a city located along the Mississippi River in Scott County, Iowa, United States.
+Davenport is a city located along the Mississippi River in Scott County, Iowa, United

-was 100,827 making it Iowa's third-largest city.
+the population was 100,827 making it Iowa's third-largest city.

 Located approximately half way between Chicago and Des Moines, Davenport sits on the Mississippi River on the border of Iowa and Illinois.
-Bix Beiderbecke was a Davenport native.
+The jazz cornet player, Bix Beiderbecke was a Davenport native.
 Right: A map locating Davenport, Iowa |

 ![]() |

-| Michael Duggleby's death
+Michael DUGGLEBY's death

-Michael Duggleby died on 07 August 1940 in Davenport, Iowa and is buried at the Oakdale Cemetery.
-It is assumed that Margaret louisa Crompton also died in Davenport.
-The table on the right, is believed to be Margaret louisa's table, imported to Davenport from the UK sometime after her marriage.
+The table on the right, is believed to be Margaret Louisa's table, imported to Davenport from the UK sometime after her marriage.
 Right: Margaret louisa's table |

 ![]() |